Welcome to Cherrywood Art Fair, the longest-running not for profit art fair in East Austin!

 Proceeds benefit the Little Artist BIG ARTIST arts mentoring program that pairs East Austin elementary school students with professional artists.
 Cherrywood Art Fair and Little Artist BIG ARTIST programs are produced by Chula League.

 Cherrywood Art Fair has its roots in a group of passionate art lovers who wanted to give Central Texas Artists a venue for sharing their original art with appreciative customers during the holiday season.
-At its conception, a small group of artists and musicians attracted a crowd, and a twelve-year tradition was born.
+At its conception, a small group of artists and musicians attracted a crowd, and a thirteen-year tradition was born.

 Held at Asbury Methodist Church, the first Cherrywood Art Fair had a mere 10 artists paying $20 a piece for a one-day booth, 3 musicians, a bake sale, and modest neighborhood business sponsorships attracting 150 neighbors in attendance.